 The area around the easel could be branded using pressure washed templates of The Met logo and/or show titles so people know that it is related to the Met and the Cubism show.

 Hire photographers to take personalized Cubism photos using digital camera inside Brownie camera box with cracked lens … designed to replicate the Brownie camera with cracked lens which inspired Picasso to create Cubism paintings in the early 1900s.
+Or use digital camera with cubism filter inserted in Brownie shell.

 Photos would also be shared online (#MetCubism).
 Send visitors to website to make prints or share online.